mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 {{<img src="new-encrypted-dataset.png">}}

+Darn, that wasn't what I wanted.

-Okay, that's no good.
-It created another encrypted dataset.
+ZFS created another encrypted dataset.
 I want an encrypted snapshot on an unencrypted dataset, and ZFS didn't seem to offer any way of doing that.

-## Just save the snapshot to a file
+## Revelation: I can redirect output to a file

 Revisiting the command I was using, I noticed something: